maldojr88/MaldoMessageQueue/NETTY.md

 is based on jemalloc to help improve performance and minimize memory fragmentation.
 Unpooled and ByteBufUtil are utility classes to manipulate ByteBufs. hexdump is a populare function as it eases debugging of byte data.

+Bootstrapping
+Connecting all the components together to form your networking application Server devotes a parent channel to accepting connections from clients and creating child channels for conversing with them.
+Add multiple ChannelHandlers by implementing your own ChannelInitializer class and passing that into the bootstrap process

+Client will most likely require only a single, non-parent channel for all network interactions